beesview/Exploratory-Data-Analysis/Project2/prj2.md

 ````
 #### Emissions from coal combustion related sources have decreased by about 1/3 from 1999-2008

-#### assume motor vehicles is anything like Motor Vehicle in SCC.Level.Two
+#### assuming motor vehicles is something like Motor Vehicle in SCC.Level.Two
 ````
 library(ggplot2)
 vehicles <- grepl("vehicle", SCC$SCC.Level.Two, ignore.case=TRUE)